npryce/adr-tools/doc/adr/0003-single-command-with-subcommands.md

-# 3. Single Command with Subcommands
+# 3. Single command with subcommands

 Date: 12/02/2016